awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-iotrule.md

 # IoTRule<a name="sam-property-function-iotrule"></a>

+The object describing an `IoTRule` event source type\.

 Creates an [AWS::IoT::TopicRule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iot-topicrule.html) resource to declare an AWS IoT rule\.
 For more information see [AWS CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iot-topicrule.html)

 ## Syntax<a name="sam-property-function-iotrule-syntax"></a>

-To declare this entity in your AWS SAM template, use the following syntax:
+To declare this entity in your AWS Serverless Application Model \(AWS SAM\) template, use the following syntax\.

 ### YAML<a name="sam-property-function-iotrule-syntax.yaml"></a>